 New trustees are provided with information about their role and responsibilities as recommended by the Charity Commission and the National Council for Voluntary Organisations (NCVO).
-This includes: the trustee role description and person specification relevant to the role; the Charity's polices relevant to the Board including the confidentiality policy; and the eligibility requirements for becoming a trustee.
-They are also supplied with a copy of the Memorandum and Articles of Association, the strategic development plan and the chief executive's report and minutes from three previous board meetings.
+This includes: the trustee role description and person specification relevant to the role, the Charity's confidentiality policy, and the eligibility requirements for becoming a trustee.
+They are also supplied with a copy of the Memorandum and Articles of Association, the strategic development plan and the chief executive's report and minutes from two previous board meetings.

 Trustee roles are advertised on the CHECT website and on occasion, using external recruitment organisations.
 Enquiries are also occasionally received from members.
 A selection panel made up of the CEO, the Chair and another trustee or a member of the charity considers the application and the suitability of the applicant using agreed criteria identified on the person specification and the role description.
-The prospective trustee is then invited to observe a board meeting prior to appointment and standing for election which is voted on and approved by the board.
+The prospective trustee is then invited to observe a board meeting prior to appointment and standing for election which is voted on and approved by the Board.